PeggyJV/new_sommelier_website/src/markdown-pages/uniswap_glossary/uniswap-v3.md

 * A factory contract is a smart contract that creates a child contract
 * A Uniswap v3 factory contract to create a new Uniswap pool will create three child contracts for the three price tiers of each pool

+## Flash Swap

+### What is a flash swap?

+A flash swap is a function that allows users to borrow assets from the Uniswap’s pool in order to make other transactions in the chain, as long as they can pay for them within the same block that the transaction was created.

+In Uniswap v1 and v2, market participants can buy tokens by applying a feature that allows them to initially “flash-borrow” the token they want to buy to obtain the token they need to use for payment.

+For example, let’s say Alice wants to buy UNI tokens.
+In a normal exchange, she’d use another token or cryptocurrency, like DAI, to make a payment and get UNI in return in a single transaction.
+But what if Alice doesn’t have the DAI she needs to buy UNI?
+In that case a flash swap lets Alice borrow UNI tokens to purchase DAI at a different trade and use it to make the final payment in exchange for UNI in Uniswap.

+Once the trade between tokens is completed, the initial trade contract -DAI in exchange for UNI- will check if Alice has enough funds to proceed with the buying of UNI for DAI.
+If she doesn’t, the entire transaction will revert.
+Another way for Alice to pay for the UNI tokens is to repay the platform using the same type of tokens instead of other cryptocurrency.

+**Key Takeaways:**
+* Flash swaps are a type of loan on the blockchain that allows users to exchange tokens to do payments.
+* In Uniswap v1 and v2, users can borrow the same type of token they intend to purchase in order to obtain the asset needed to make the exchange in a different trade.
+* Users must provide enough liquidity to make the trade or otherwise this will revert.

 ## Fee Structure

 ### What is the fee structure?